sidharthmohannair/Installing-QGroundControl-on-Ubuntu-ARM64-using-Flatpak/README.md

 # Installing QGroundControl on Ubuntu ARM64 using Flatpak

-This tutorial will guide you through the process of installing QGroundControl (QGC) on Ubuntu ARM64 using Flatpak.
+This tutorial will guide you through the process of installing QGroundControl (QGC) on Ubuntu ARM64 platforms using Flatpak.
 QGroundControl is an open-source ground control station for small unmanned vehicles that allows you to plan and execute autonomous missions.

 ## Prerequisites
 * Ubuntu ARM64 system (e.g., Raspberry Pi 4, Jetson Nano).